 In 2012, we initiated a Phase 2 study evaluating ISIS-FXIRx in patients undergoing knee replacement surgery, also referred to as total knee arthroplasty, or TKA.
 This study is a comparator-controlled study, in which we will compare the safety and activity of ISIS-FXIRx to a commonly used anti-coagulant, enoxaparin.
 In this study, we are evaluating the effectiveness of ISIS-FXIRx in reducing the number of thrombotic events in patients following TKA without increasing bleeding.
 Given the mechanism of Factor XI inhibition, we believe that doctors could use our drug broadly as an anti-thrombotic in many different therapeutic settings for which additional safe and well tolerated anti-thrombotic drugs are needed.

-ISIS-APOARx is an antisense drug we designed to reduce apolipoprotein(a) in the liver to offer a direct approach for reducing Lp(a), an independent risk factor for cardiovascular disease.
+ISIS-APO(a)Rx is an antisense drug we designed to reduce apolipoprotein(a) in the liver to offer a direct approach for reducing Lp(a), an independent risk factor for cardiovascular disease.
 Scientists associate high levels of Lp(a) with an increased risk of atherosclerosis, coronary heart disease, heart attack and stroke.
 Lp(a) levels in blood can vary greatly between individuals due primarily to genetic variations between individuals.
-As a result, Lp(a) levels are genetically determined, reached by the age of two and remain constant throughout the life of the individual.
-Diet and lifestyle changes have little impact on Lp(a) levels and currently therapies are not able to adequately reduce elevated levels of Lp(a) to acceptable levels in patients with elevated Lp(a).
-As a general guideline for ideal Lp(a) levels, the European Atherosclerosis Society recommends that Lp(a) levels be less than or equal to 50 mg/dL.
-Even patients who can control their LDL-C levels remain at high-risk of cardiovascular events if they have high levels of Lp(a).
+Lp(a) levels are genetically determined, reached by the age of two and remain constant throughout the life of the individual.
+Diet and lifestyle changes have little impact on Lp(a) levels and current therapies do not adequately reduce Lp(a) to acceptable levels in patients with elevated Lp(a).
+As a general guideline for ideal Lp(a) levels, the European Atherosclerosis Society recommends that Lp(a) be less than or equal to 50 mg/dL.
+Even patients who can control their LDL-C remain at high-risk of cardiovascular events if they have high levels of Lp(a).
 There is a significant need for a highly specific drug that can lower Lp(a).
-We plan to develop ISIS-APOARx to treat patients with high Lp(a) levels who are at severe risk of experiencing cardiovascular events.
-We are currently evaluating ISIS-APOARx in a Phase 1 study in healthy volunteers.

 ISIS-FVIIRx is an antisense drug we designed to reduce Factor VII, a key component of the tissue factor coagulation pathway, for the treatment or prevention of thrombotic diseases.
 Clinicians have linked elevated levels of Factor VII activity with poor prognosis in several thrombotic diseases, such as heart attacks, and with cancer-associated thrombosis, which is the second leading cause of death in cancer patients.